 During the marriage, both spouses contributed to and shared the same standard of living.
 The concept behind spousal maintenance is that the accomplishments during the marriage were due to both spouses, not just the spouse who was employed.
 In Arizona, to determine a reasonable amount of maintenance to be awarded, the judge considers many factors.
-It is important to understand the rules and guidelines of spousal maintenance so that you are prepared and don’t end up getting blind-sided if the situation ends up in court.
+It is important to understand the rules and law pertaining to spousal maintenance so that you are prepared and don’t end up getting blind-sided if your matter goes to trial.

 Guidelines for Spousal Maintenance in Arizona